alvr-org/ALVR/wiki/Linux-Troubleshooting.md

 For arch (don't use vaapi for nvidia):
  * Follow through [this](https://wiki.archlinux.org/title/Hardware_video_acceleration#Installation) page
 Then reboot your machine.

+For other distros (e.g. Manjaro):
+ * Install the nonfree version of the mesa/vaapi drivers that include the proprietary codecs needed for h264/hevc encoding

 ## Nvidia driver version requirements